Zabrane/qlnd/doc/LightningTickerplants.md

 If the subscriber has set the table definition, along with a `upd` function (`upd:insert`) the data will be received for only the data subscribed to.
-A sample feed handler, which pushes mock market data to this tickerplant can be found here, [feed.q](https://github.com/jlucid/capi/blob/master/feed.q)
+A sample feed handler which pushes mock market data to this tickerplant can be found here, [feed.q](https://github.com/jlucid/capi/blob/master/feed.q)

 ## Diagrammatic overview